avcherukuri/springtoolsuite/README.md

 # springtoolsuite
-# run the class fie it has to show out put as (The cow jumped over the moon.)
+# run the class for the output